exakat/php-dictionary/dictionary/__invoke.ini.rst

 __invoke() Method
 -----------------

-The __invoke() magic method is called when a script calls an object as a function.
+The __invoke() magic method is called when the code calls an object as a function name.
 This type of class is also called a functor.

-The method is able to take an arbitrary number of argument.
+The method is able to take an arbitrary number of arguments, as usual.

 When a class has the ``__invoke`` class, it is possible to can a method without mentioning its name: the object is the method.

+``__invoke``` is also considered as the anonymous method: it is called without using its name.

 .. code-block:: php